Website Manager

 Q: What can be done if a referee makes a bad call?

-A: All referees are trained and certified, unfortunately they are also humans.
+A: All referees are trained and certified, unfortunately they are also human.
 Bad calls will happen.
 They usually do not affect the outcome of the game.
-Also calls will be made and not made that you will disagree with.
+Also, calls will be made and not made that you will disagree with.
 Sometimes, it is just a matter of what the referee sees.
 Sometimes, it is just a matter of advantage to the team that is fouled.
-If there is a truly bad situation, find the referee assignor or send an email to the club and the situation will be addressed.
+If there is a truly bad situation, find a Board member or send an email to the club and the situation will be addressed.
 Remember that you are a role model for our players and arguing with a referee does not set a good example or get calls in your favor.
-For all questions regarding referees please email Julie Nadeau the Referee Assignor at [email protected].
+For all questions regarding referees, please email [email protected].

 Q: What is a traveling recreational team?